 Dogs must be under control at all times.
 There are on-leash and leash-optional areas in the park.
 The dog off-leash area is in the northeast corner of the park at the corner of Lefeuvre Road and Huntingdon Road.
 Check local signs for details.
 Please show courtesy to other park visitors by removing your dog's droppings.

-The women's washroom at the Lake Area is accessible, while the men's washroom is not fully wheelchair accessible (narrow passageway).
+The women's washroom at the Main Day-use area is accessible, while the men's washroom is not fully wheelchair accessible (narrow passageway).
 Washrooms at Aldergrove Bowl are accessible.

 Marsh Loop- 700 m long, minimum width 1 m wide for 180 m, 180 m of the trails has a 9-11% slope, while the rest of the trail has a gentle grade.
 Part of the trail has a semi-firm surface while the rest is firm.